paketo-buildpacks/php-start/README.md

 # PHP Start Cloud Native Buildpack
 ## `gcr.io/paketo-buildpacks/php-start`

-A Cloud Native Buildpack for running HTTPD, Nginx, and/or FPM start commands for PHP apps.
+A Cloud Native Buildpack for running HTTPD, Nginx, and FPM start commands for PHP apps.

 ## Behavior

 This buildpack will always participate if it's `requirements` are met.
-In the HTTPD server case `requires` `php`, `php-fpm` optionally, `httpd`, and `httpd-config`.
-In the Nginx case, it will require `nginx` and `nginx-config` instead of `httpd` and `httpd-config`.
+In the HTTPD server case `requires` `php`, `php-fpm` optionally, `httpd`, and `php-httpd-config`.
+In the Nginx case, it will require `nginx` and `php-nginx-config` instead of `httpd` and `php-httpd-config`.

+When this buildpack runs, the `PHP_HTTPD_PATH` OR the `PHP_NGINX_PATH` environment variable must be set  by another buildpack in conjunction with `PHP_FPM_PATH`.
+This is because both the HTTPD and Nginx web servers will require FPM to serve PHP apps.
+The build will fail if both `PHP_HTTPD_PATH` and `PHP_NGINX_PATH` are set or both unset, as well as if the `PHP_FPM_PATH` environment variable is not set.
 These requirements will be met when used in conjunction with the other buildpacks in the Paketo PHP language family.
+Because of this, the usage of this buildpack is fairly tightly coupled to other buildpacks in the PHP language family.

 | Requirement        | Build | Launch |
 |--------------------|-------|--------|